House of Dun

 Dog Friendly

-There are lots of lovely walks around the property, dogs are welcome in the formal walled gardens on a lead.
-Dogs can visit the café and shop as long as they are on a lead.
-We have water bowls in the courtyard and sell doggy ice cream.
+There are lots of lovely walks around the property, dogs are welcome in the formal walled gardens and the courtyard as well as the café and shop as long as they are on a lead.
 Assistance dogs are allowed in the house during tours.

-Use the filters below to discover what there is to see and do, places to eat and where to stay in Angus.
+Take a look at things to see and do, places to eat and places to stay around Montrose.